fbpx

 If you are choosing a new HVAC unit, invest in one that is built with coastal homes in mind.
 These units typically have fewer areas for corrosion and minimal soldering points (which are potential places for leaks).
 Check out our blog, The Best HVAC for Coastal Homes, for more information on the best HVAC system for your seaside stomping ground.

 Our team at AGL has been running a saltwater experiment for the past five years to determine which brands perform best in our area and the frontrunner is Trane.
-You can read more about our HVAC saltwater experiment in this post to see why we recommend Trane units.
+You can read more about our HVAC saltwater experiment in this post to see why we recommend Trane units as Trane comfort specialists.

 HVAC saltwater experiment